Volunteers

 The dates for volunteering are generally as follows:

-This does not include any further Provincial Championship meets awarded by SwimBC
+This does not include any further Divisional or Provincial Championship meets awarded by SwimBC

 * please refer to the training calendar for exact dates each season